ijazai/ijazai.github.io/_pages/publications.md

 [<a href="https://ieeexplore.ieee.org/document/9687214" target="_blank" style="color:#64B2CB">Full Article</a>]
 [Summary]({{ site.baseurl }}{% link _publications/2022-01-12-paper-title-number-IC7.md %})<br>

-<u>Description</u>: <i>We first extend the applications of perceptual encryption-based encryption-then-compression (EtC) schemes to image processing domain <span id="dotsC7">...</span><span id="moreC7" style="display:none"> to satisfy the dual requirement of a communication system (that is compression and encryption).
-Then given the importance of medical images data, we propose a method to improve the security of the conventional EtC methods.
+<u>Description</u>: <i>We extend the applications of perceptual encryption-based encryption-then-compression (EtC) schemes to medical image processing domain <span id="dotsC7">...</span><span id="moreC7" style="display:none"> to satisfy the dual requirement of a communication system (that is compression and encryption).
+Given the importance of medical images data, we propose a method to improve the security of the conventional EtC methods.
 We have implemented a deep learning model for tuberculosis screeining in Montgomery datasets.</span></i>
 <button onclick="moreLessFtn('dotsC7','moreC7','moreLessBttnC7')" id="moreLessBttnC7" style="border:none; background-color:transparent; color:dodgerblue">Read more</button>

 <br>